GFI France Valley Patrimoine

 Performance

 The performance of GFI France Valley Patrimoine is based on two elements: the return from wood harvesting (not guaranteed, it is by nature irregular even if the number of forests allows a certain smoothing), and the evolution of the value of the units (up or down), according to the evolution of the forest market.
-France Valley believes that the forest and wood markets should generate positive returns, but the capital invested and the return are not guaranteed.

 Unit liquidity